 Rocket science is very hard!

-What you need is fantasy and patience.
-If you have these you are in good way.
+What you need is imagination and patience.
+If you have these, you're on the right track.

-Like I will argue this one is as hard as QM.
-But the equations aren't that hard, thankfully.
-Still failed this stuff
+I would argue that this one is as hard as quantum mechanics.
+But thankfully, the equations aren't that hard.
+Still failed at this, though.

-So much out there that even college can't cover it all.
-It's something so amazing if enjoyed and studied well, but it can be tricky!
+There's so much out there that even college can't cover it all.
+It's something amazing if enjoyed and studied well, but it can be tricky!